-The Center for Advancing Research in Transportation Emissions, Energy and Health (CARTEEH) will be hosting a webinar featuring speakers from CARTEEH consortium members who will present on the range of impacts that COVID-19 has had on transportation, air quality, and health.
+The Center for Advancing Research in Transportation Emissions, Energy and Health (CARTEEH) hosted a webinar on December 3, 2020 on the impacts that COVID-19 has had on transportation, air quality, and health, featuring speakers from CARTEEH consortium members.
+A recording of the webinar can be seen below.
+Click here to view the webinar presentation.

 Introduction and Welcome